 Put the battery chamber directly above the filter head, underneath the sink.

 Remove the two AA batteries from the battery compartment.

 Ensure the negative (-) and positive (+) charges are aligned when installing the new batteries.

 Insert the battery compartment back into its slot until you hear a clicking sound.
 After about 10 seconds, the indicator light turns solid green, indicating the battery is working properly.

 How can I fix the light on the pur water filter?

-If your PUR water filter is set to idle mode, its indicator lights won't work.
-When the light flashes green and is functioning correctly, you need to reset it.
+If your PUR water filter is idle, its indicator lights won’t work.
+When the light flashes green and functions correctly, you need to reset it.

 This indicates that the filter is functioning properly.
 Even though the filter is working, the indicator light will eventually stop working because it has a non-replaceable battery.